History of Mae Jemison in Timeline

 In 1985, Mae Jemison concluded her service as a medical officer with the Peace Corps.

-In 1986, after the Space Shuttle Challenger disaster, NASA postponed the selection of new astronaut candidates.
+In 1986, after the Space Shuttle Challenger disaster, NASA postponed selection of new astronaut candidates.

-In 1987, Mae Jemison reapplied to the astronaut program at NASA and was chosen out of roughly 2,000 applicants.
+In 1987, Mae Jemison reapplied to the astronaut program and was selected out of roughly 2,000 applicants for 15 slots in NASA Astronaut Group 12.

 On September 28, 1989, Mae Jemison was selected to join the STS-47 crew as Mission Specialist 4 and was also designated Science Mission Specialist.